 Carbon savings for the community solar projects subscribed by Arcadia were determined by evaluating all projects subscribed by Arcadia in each state.
-Output of projects installed throughout 2022 was measured on a partial-year basis, with full-year operation for 2023 and onwards.
-For each project, Arcadia estimated the actual clean energy output of each kW of installed capacity, with a result of 272,000 MWh of clean energy generated in 2022 (enough to power 25,000 households).
-This clean energy is assumed to displace non-baseload grid energy, including assumed net transmission and distribution grid losses of 4.5%.
-Using eGRID emission factors for each project location, the resulting avoided emissions are 170,000 metric tons of CO2e, equivalent to planting 2.8 million tree saplings that grow for 10 years.
+Output of projects installed throughout the year was measured on a partial-year basis, with full-year operation for following years.
+For each project, Arcadia estimated the actual clean energy output of each kW of installed capacity.
+This clean energy is assumed to displace non-baseload grid energy, including assumed net transmission and distribution grid losses of 4.5%. eGRID emission factors for each project location were then used to calculate the resulting avoided emissions.